electricimp/Builder/README.md

 #### Include Example ####

-Define macro and use if in an `@include` directive to create a multi-line string to log in squirrel.
+Define a macro and use it with `@include` to create a multi-line string to log in squirrel:

 ```
 @ Define a macro
 @macro some_macro(a, b, c)
     Hello, @{a}!
     Roses are @{b},
     And violets are @{c}
 @end
-@

 // Use Builder include and macro directives to create a multi-line squirrel string
 poem <- @"
 @include some_macro("username", "red", "blue")